 I have been interested in science and biology, specifically, for as long as I can remember.
-I attended the University of California at Santa Barbara for my undergraduate degree, and then moved to Nevada where I received my Master's and Ph.D. at the University of Nevada at Reno.
-My graduate research focused on hibernation physiology; my master's project was a study of the Belding ground squirrel, a high altitude species that is active above-ground for only four months a year.
+I attended the University of California at Santa Barbara for my undergraduate degree, and then moved to Nevada where I received my Master’s and Ph.D. at the University of Nevada at Reno.
+My graduate research focused on hibernation physiology, a project studying the Belding ground squirrel, a high altitude species that is active above-ground for only four months a year.
 My Ph.D. project looked at the development of tapeworms in hibernating squirrels.
-I loved living in Nevada, and to this day I am still very intrigued by the desert environment and the physiological adpatations to extreme environments, whether high altitude habitats or deserts, or some other environment which presents significant challenges to those organisms that live there.
+I loved living in Nevada, and to this day I am still very intrigued by the desert environment and the physiological adaptations to extreme environments – whether high altitude habitats, deserts, or some other environment which presents significant challenges to those organisms that live there.

 I love to explore the outdoors, and my husband an I are avid kayakers and cross-country skiers.
 We also love to camp (in tents), and bemoan the fact that most of our favorite campgrounds are being overrun with RV's.
 Having lived in the western US during much of my early life gave me the opportunity to experience some of the most beautiful parts of the country - the Rocky Mountains, the Sierra Nevada Mountains, and most of the national parks that are west of the Mississippi River.
 We have taken our children on vacations through many of those national parks, something that my parents had done for my brother and me when we were growing up.
 Those trips continue to be some of my children's best memories, especially trips to the Grand Canyon and Mesa Verde.